-Although hybrid project management has been in existence for many years – only recently has the need to use a ‘hybrid’ approach to managing projects become an essential part of a project manager’s toolkit.
+Although hybrid project management methods have been in existence for many years – only recently has the need to use a ‘hybrid’ approach to managing projects become an essential part of a project manager’s toolkit.

 But what is hybrid project management and why it is essential for today’s projects?